denghuichao/media-get/README.md

 # MediaGet - Universal Media Downloader

-A beautiful, production-ready web interface for the powerful you-get media downloader utility with anonymous user tracking, asynchronous download processing, and HTTPS support.
+A beautiful, production-ready web interface for powerful media downloader utilities (you-get and yt-dlp) with anonymous user tracking, asynchronous download processing, and HTTPS support.

 ## 🌟 Features

-- ** URL Analysis**: Analyze any media URL to see available formats and quality options
+- **🔍 URL Analysis**: Analyze any media URL to see available formats and quality options
 - **⚡ Asynchronous Downloads**: Download tasks are queued and processed in the background
 - **📊 Real-time Progress**: See download progress and status updates
 - **📱 Download Dashboard**: View download history and manage downloads (no login required)
 - **👤 Anonymous User Tracking**: Uses client fingerprinting for user identification without registration
-- **🌐 100+ Supported Sites**: Works with YouTube, Twitter, Instagram, TikTok, Bilibili, and many more
+- **🌐 1000+ Supported Sites**: Works with YouTube, Twitter, Instagram, TikTok, Bilibili, and many more
+- **�️ Dual Download Engines**: Supports both you-get and yt-dlp download tools
-- **💾 Database Persistence**: All user data and download tasks are stored in SQLite database
+- **�💾 Database Persistence**: All user data and download tasks are stored in SQLite database
 - **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **🔒 HTTPS Support**: Production-ready with SSL certificates and security headers
 - **🌍 Multi-language Support**: Available in 10+ languages